testcontainers/testcontainers-go/docs/features/creating_container.md

 ## Reusable container

 With `Reuse` option you can reuse an existing container.
+Reusing containers works out of the box just by setting the `Reuse` field to `true`.
+It will automatically create a hash of the container request and use it adding labels to the container.

+Two labels are added:

+- `org.testcontainers.hash` - set to the hash of the container request.
+- `org.testcontainers.copied_files.hash` - set to the hash of the files copied to the container using the `Files` field in the container request.

+!!!info
+	Only the files copied in the container request will be checked for reuse.
+If you copy a file to a container after it has been created, as in the example below, the container will still be reused, because the original request has not changed.

-Reusing will work only if you pass an existing container name via 'req.Name' field.
-If the name is not in a list of existing containers, the function will create a new generic container.
-If `Reuse` is true and `Name` is empty, you will get error.
+If there is no container with those two labels matching the hash values, the function will create a new generic container.
+Otherwise, it will reuse the existing container.

 The following test creates an NGINX container, adds a file into it and then reuses the container again for checking the file:

 ```go
 package main